Urigo/angular-meteor-base/README.md

 This package contains:

 - TypeScript support (with `@types`) and Angular 2 compilers for Meteor
-- Angular2-Meteor
+- Angular-Meteor
-- Angular 2 (core, common, compiler, platform, router, forms)
+- Angular (core, common, compiler, platform, router, forms)
 - SASS, LESS, CSS support (Also support styles encapsulation for Angular 2)
 - Testing framework with Mocha and Chai
 - [Meteor-RxJS](http://angular-meteor.com/meteor-rxjs/) support and usage